scrum-1/horosim/README.md

 ## Changelog

+HoRoSim 0.1.2

+* Fixed issue (UI was not shown in Arduino IDE 2.0)

 HoRoSim 0.1.1

  * Added a Serial Monitor.
  * Implemented Serial available and read.
  * Changed Serial print and write to use standard Arduino functions.